t-shoemaker/2024_dtl_lm-interpretability/chapters/11_attention-in-vector-space.md

 Given the nature of attention, what we would expect is that, at certain layer, or set of layers, BERT will be able to determine that "book" and "it" refer to the same thing.
-The big goal in mechanistic interpretability is to find out the location of this behavior.
+A major goal in mechanistic interpretability is to find out the location of this behavior.

-But for model training, the goal is simpler: the model should be better able to capture the relationship between two tokens.
-How does it do this?
+But for model training, the goal is this: the model should be better able to capture the relationship between two tokens.
+How?
 It furnishes vectors for each token, captures their relationship via the dot product to weight the vectors on the basis of that relationship (i.e., it calculates attention), and uses the weighted vectors to make a prediction.
 Then, based on how well it has made this prediction, the model makes adjustments to the initial vectors it uses to represent the tokens as well as the amount of weighting it uses to change those vectors when it calculates attention.

 ```{code-cell}
 # Get the index positions for "book" and "it"